Pliskova Stands Between Barty And Emulating Cawleys Wimbledon Glory - UrduPoint

 "Now to kind of give myself a chance to create some history almost in a way that's a tribute to her is really exciting.

-"I couldn't be more rapt to have that opportunity on Saturday." - 'Touch and go' - The 25-year-old 2019 French Open champion put her childhood dream of playing in a senior Wimbledon final -- she won the junior title in 2011 -- into some perspective.
+"I couldn't be more rapt to have that opportunity on Saturday."
+The 25-year-old 2019 French Open champion put her childhood dream of playing in a senior Wimbledon final -- she won the junior title in 2011 -- into some perspective.

 "I wasn't sure if it would ever happen honestly," she said.